erizocosmico/trevor/README.md

 ## Example

 Example implementation.
-We consider a fictional plugin `movie` that lives in `github.com/trevor/movie` (this plugin does not actually exist).
+We consider a fictional plugin `randomMovie` that lives in `github.com/trevor/movie` (this plugin does not actually exist).

 ```go
 package main